 Find the closest bus stop or ION station to your starting point.
 Regular bus stops are indicated by a signpost with a GRT logo and route number.
 Make sure that you're on the correct side of the road for the direction of your trip!

 3. Get on the bus or train

 On ION trains: To ride the ION train, tap your WatCard on the card reader at either end of the station platform before you board.
-Without the card, you can pay for a single trip by purchasing a ticket/transfer from the fare vending machine located at the station.
-Scan it on the fare vending machine or the platform card reader.
+Without your WatCard, you can pay for a single trip by purchasing a ticket/transfer from the fare vending machine located at the station.
+Scan your ticket's barcode on the fare vending machine or the platform card reader.
 Wait behind the yellow platform edge for the train to come to a complete stop.
 Allow other riders to exit before boarding.
 To open the doors, press the red button on the door when the light turns green.

 4. Request a stop

 On GRT buses: If you’d like to get off the bus, you must either pull the yellow cable hanging near the top of the windows or press one of the red 'STOP' buttons.
 This alerts the driver to stop the bus at the next scheduled stop.
 To exit the bus, wait for the light above the back door to turn green, then wave your hand in front of the green circle on the door.
 On older buses, you may need to touch the yellow strips on the doors instead of waving when the light turns green.